aanarchyy/wifite-mod-pixiewps/README.md

     Add option to auto-skip previously cracked AP instead of prompting

 #May do

-    Add mdk3 support
+    Add option to download and install pixiewps and modified reaver from github Add mdk3 support
     Add default pin calculations and options